 Many self-employment businesses have to borrow money from their savings account to pay the taxes.
 This happens because they don’t have a separate account where tax money can be kept.
 So, create a separate account and send 20-25% of your income to that account.
 In this way, you’ll have the money ahead of time.

 Self-employed businesses can take advantage of many tax deductions and bring down their tax bill as a result; so, it is important to know what kind of tax deductions are there for you and how you’ll be eligible.

 Most self-employed businesses have a work space.
 If you work from a home office, you can qualify for getting deductions on utility bills, internet bills, telephone bills, insurance payments, etc. To find out whether you are eligible for this deduction, you’ll need to complete IRS Form 8829.

-Call now for a free consultation (15 minutes) and get the tax preparation help you need throughout the Bronx, Mt.
-Vernon, Yonkers, Eastchester and Westchester, New York, and anywhere else around the country.
+Contact our tax office in Bronx, NY now for a free consultation (15 minutes) and get the tax preparation help you need throughout the Bronx, Mt.
+Vernon, Yonkers, Eastchester and Westchester, New York, and anywhere else around the country with our online services.

 To receive a call from a specialist, please fill out the form below.
 You may also call us at +1-347-305-4348.